usc-kb176/SGD213_Task-2-Wiki/Proposal/Proposal.md

 This stage of game development operates on the understanding that game artwork will be provided by a third party.
 We will develop with our own placeholder artwork that can easily be swapped out.

-The game design will look as follows:.
+The game design will look as follows:

 ![alt text](<Game Layout.png>)